-As you embark on this phase of your academic and professional development, the FFA will be your guide.
-We will provide you with quality education and training enabling you to be architects of national and regional development, specifically in building modern, resilient food systems for food and nutrition security, while ensuring environmental sustainability and enhancing agro-environmental disaster risk resilience.
+We are here to facilitate you as you seek to shape your academic and professional development during your short stint with us.
+We will provide you with quality education and training, enabling you to be architects of national and regional development, specifically in building modern, resilient food systems for food and nutrition security while ensuring environmental sustainability and enhancing agro-environmental disaster risk resilience.

-You will benefit from a plethora of academic and research expertise that resides in our three distinct but complementary departments namely, the Department of Agricultural Economics and Extension, the Department of Food Production, and the Department of Geography.
-These departments provide a range of programmes all tailored to suit your needs cognizant of technological advancements as well as national and regional agendas.
+You will be provided with a plethora of academic and research expertise that resides in our three distinct but complementary departments: the Department of Agricultural Economics and Extension, the Department of Food Production, and the Department of Geography.
+These departments provide a range of programmes all tailored to suit your needs, cognizant of technological advancements as well as national and regional agendas.
+Our aim is to mould you into model citizens with exceptional academic dexterity who are critical and creative in their thinking, who are capable of analytical, innovative, and entrepreneurial endeavours, as well as exemplifying communication skills and sound ethical ideologies.